avikbhaaws/advanced-rag-pattents-aws/README.md

 ## Title

-Build a powerful Natural language SQL querying tool with rag leveraging GenAI using Amazon Bedrock for Enterprise Business users
+Develop a generative AI-powered application to explain advanced RAG design patterns with AWS

 ## Introduction

+Retrieval-Augmented Generation (RAG) pipelines have become a powerful method for incorporating external knowledge sources into large language models (LLMs).
+This integration allows the models to generate more informed and context-aware outputs.
+As the field advances, researchers and practitioners are investigating a variety of sophisticated techniques to optimize and enhance the retrieval and generation processes within RAG systems.

-This repository contains the source code for use cases in which Streamlit applications interact with a Large Language Model (LLM) using the Langchain framework, as well as for text-to-SQL tasks employing Amazon Bedrock and the titan-tg1-large LLM.
+This repository contains the source code for use cases where Streamlit applications interact with various advanced RAG design patterns using the Langchain framework and AWS services such as Amazon Bedrock.

 [Amazon Bedrock](https://aws.amazon.com/bedrock/) is a fully managed service designed for utilizing foundation models, providing a unified set of APIs for accessing models from Amazon and third-party sources, catering to both text and image generation.